mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 - These collections can be used with the Globus {{<link "https://app.globus.org">}}web interface{{</link>}},
 {{<link href="https://docs.globus.org/cli/">}}command-line interface (CLI){{</link>}}, or its {{<link href="https://globus-sdk-python.readthedocs.io/en/stable/">}}Python software development kit (SDK){{</link>}}, and use the JASMIN accounts portal for authentication.

+### Upgraded LOTUS cluster

+Further information to follow.

 ### Other services

+Further information to follow.

 ### Software

 #### jaspy

+Further information to follow.

 #### jasr

+Further information to follow.

 #### jasmin-sci

+Further information to follow.